 U

-ULD Regulations (ULDR)
+Unit Load Device Regulations (ULDR)

 A document (manual) published by IATA that provides technical and operational standard specifications, regulatory requirements and airline requirements applicable to overall ULD operations.

-See Unit Load Device (ULD).
+See Aircraft Unit Load Device.

 Unaccompanied Baggage Checked baggage that has been loaded into an aircraft that does not have the owner/passenger also onboard.
 Unaccompanied Minor A child, usually under twelve years of age, traveling without a parent or guardian.
-Un-airworthy A condition of an aircraft that precludes it from being approved for release to service and being flown. \triangle Unauthorized Interference Interference that occurs when - Any item for transport on an aircraft (e.g. baggage, cargo, mail, stores, catering equipment) that has been accepted for transport by an operator and subjected to security controls subsequently is in contact with a person who has not been screened and/or does not have authorized access to security restricted/sterile areas where such items are stored and handled. - There is unauthorized access to passengers, the aircraft and/or property of the operator that are in security restricted/sterile areas by a person who has not been screened and/or does not have authorized access to such restricted/sterile areas.
+Un-airworthy A condition of an aircraft that precludes it from being approved for release to service and being flown.
+Unauthorized Interference Interference that occurs when - Any item for transport on an aircraft (e.g. baggage, cargo, mail, stores, catering equipment) that has been accepted for transport by an operator and subjected to security controls subsequently is in contact with a person who has not been screened and/or does not have authorized access to security restricted/sterile areas where such items are stored and handled. - There is unauthorized access to passengers, the aircraft and/or property of the operator that are in security restricted/sterile areas by a person who has not been screened and/or does not have authorized access to such restricted/sterile areas.
 Unclaimed Baggage Baggage that arrives at an airport on a flight and is not picked up or claimed by a passenger or crew member.
 Underwater Locator Beacon/Device (ULB/ULD) A device fitted to aircraft flight recorders (e.g. cockpit voice recorder, flight data recorder) or attached directly to an aircraft fuselage.
 Such device is designed to: - Be activated by immersion in water, - Operate on a specified frequency for a specified duration, and - Survive the impact of an accident and function correctly after impact.
 Unidentified Baggage Baggage at an airport, with or without a baggage tag, which has not been picked up by or identified with a passenger or crew member.
 Unit Load Device (ULD) Any type of freight container, aircraft container, aircraft pallet with a net, or aircraft pallet with a net over an igloo.
-Equivalent Term: Freight Container (Non-radioactive Materials) \triangle Unmanned Aerial Vehicle (UAV) An aircraft without a human pilot on-board.
+Equivalent Term: Freight Container (Non-radioactive Materials) Unmanned Aerial Vehicle (UAV) An aircraft without a human pilot on-board.
 UAVs can be remote controlled aircraft (e.g. flown by a pilot at a ground control station) or can fly autonomously based on pre-programmed flight plans or more complex dynamic automation systems.
 Equivalent Terms: Drone, Remotely-piloted Aircraft (RPA)

-△ Unmanned Aircraft Systems (UAS) An unmanned and remotely piloted aircraft, its associated remote pilot station(s), the required command and control links and any other components as specified in the type design.
-Equivalent Term: Remotely-piloted Aircraft System (RPAS) See Remote Pilot Station Unknown Cargo A shipment of cargo tendered to a regulated agent or operator that has not been submitted to appropriate security controls, or A shipment of cargo subjected to appropriate security controls that may have or is confirmed to have been subjected to unlawful interference.
-See Cargo, Regulated Agent.
+Unmanned Aircraft Systems (UAS)

+An unmanned and remotely piloted aircraft, its associated remote pilot station(s), the required command and control links and any other components as specified in the type design.

+Equivalent Term: Remotely-piloted Aircraft System (RPAS)

+See Remote Pilot Station

+$\triangle$ Unknown Cargo

+A shipment of cargo that has not been subjected to the appropriate security controls, that may include screening, or subjected to unlawful interference while in the custody of the secure supply chain.

+See Cargo, Regulated Agent, Secure Supply Chain, Unsecure Cargo.

+☐ Unsecure Cargo

+Any consignment that have not been secured in accordance to the "Secure Cargo" requirements, meaning not appropriately screened by a regulated agent, nor subjected to appropriate security controls by a known consignor approved by the appropriate authorities, nor protected from unlawful interference throughout the security supply chain from the point where screening or other security controls are applied until it arrives at its last point of arrival, including through transit and transfer points.

+Equivalent Term: Unknown Cargo

+Unruly Passenger

-Unruly Passenger See Disruptive Passenger.
+See Disruptive Passenger.

 Unserviceable

 The state of an aircraft, engine, component, or any piece of equipment as being in a condition that does not permit usage in operations.

 Equivalent Term: Inoperative

+GLO 124 IRM Ed 13, March 2023